kerryb/kale/README.md

 Then run `mix deps.get`.

-If you want to import Kale's formatter rules, import it in your `.formatter.exs`:
+If you want to use Kale's formatter rules (to avoid having parens inserted around the arguments of `scenario`, `defwhen` etc), import it in your `.formatter.exs`:

 ```elixir
 [